astronomer/airflow-guides/guides/rerunning-dags.md

 Running DAGs whenever you want is one of the most powerful and flexible features of Airflow.
 Scheduling DAGs can ensure future DAG runs happen at the right time, but you also have options for running DAGs in the past.
 For example, you might need to run a DAG in the past if:

-- You need to rerun a failed task for a particular DAG run, either singular or in bulk.
+- You need to rerun a failed task for one or multiple DAG runs.
 - You want to deploy a DAG with a start date of one year ago and trigger all DAG runs that would have been scheduled in the past year.
 - You have a running DAG and realize you need it to process data for two months prior to the DAG's start date.

 All of this is possible in Airflow!
 In this guide, we'll cover the best ways for accomplishing use cases like rerunning tasks or DAGs and triggering historical DAG runs, including the Airflow concepts of catchup and backfill.
 If you're looking for additional info on basic DAG scheduling, check out the complementary [Scheduling in Airflow](https://www.astronomer.io/guides/scheduling-in-airflow) guide.

-## Re-running Tasks
+## Rerunning Tasks

 [Rerunning tasks](https://airflow.apache.org/docs/apache-airflow/stable/dag-run.html#re-run-tasks) or full DAGs in Airflow is a common workflow.
 Maybe one of your tasks failed due to an issue in an external system, and after fixing the problem you want to rerun that particular task instance.

 The easiest way to rerun a task in Airflow is to clear the task status.
 Doing so updates two values in the metastore, causing the task to rerun: `max_tries` updates to `0`, and the current task instance state updates to `None`.

-To clear the task status, go to the Graph View or Tree View in the UI and click on the task instance you want to re-run.
+To clear the task status, go to the Graph View or Tree View in the UI and click on the task instance you want to rerun.
 Then under **Task Actions**, select **Clear** as shown in the screenshot below.

 ![Clear Task Status](https://assets2.astronomer.io/main/guides/re-running-dags/clear_tasks_ui.png)

 When clearing a task instance, you can select from the following options to clear and rerun additional related task instances:

 - **Past:** Clears any instances of the task in DAG runs with a data interval before the selected task instance
 - **Future:** Clears any instances of the task in DAG runs with a data interval after the selected task instance
 - **Upstream:** Clears any tasks in the current DAG run which are upstream from the selected task instance
 - **Downstream:** Clears any tasks in the current DAG run which are downstream from the selected task instance